European Association for Studies on Australia (EASA) Conference

 - The relationships between reading communities and genre

 - The role of existing and emerging technologies in revealing readers

 Papers investigate reading practices and readers from the perspective of the sociology of literature, book history, literary studies, mixed methods research, reader response theory, history, cultural studies, and the study of material culture.

 A special issue of Script and Print made up of papers from the symposium is forthcoming.

 - The Fifth Biennial International Conference of the Contemporary Women’s Writing Association CONTEMPORARY WOMEN’S WRITING AND ENVIRONMENTS Hosted by RMIT, Monash and Deakin Universities, Melbourne, Australia 3-5 July 2014 Sponsored by the Research in Literary Studies research unit, Centre for the Book, and the Centre for Australian and Postcolonial Writing at Monash University, and the NonFiction Lab at RMIT.
-Keynotes Lyn Hejinian: A founding figure of the ...
+REGISTRATION NOW AVAILABLE!
+The 5th biennial CWWA conference, ...
 Read more